DPM Gan on Singapore's economic growth & job creation

-Don’t assume growth will create good jobs, says DPM Gan as Economic Strategy Review unveils 7 plans
+Don’t assume growth will create good jobs, says DPM Gan, as Economic Strategy Review unveils seven plans

-The committee gives its initial recommendations ahead of its final report to be ready in mid-2026
+The ESR’s full report will be released in the middle of this year

 [SINGAPORE] Economic growth will be harder to achieve amid challenging global conditions and can no longer be counted on to generate good jobs, said Deputy Prime Minister Gan Kim Yong as he gave an update on the national review of Singapore’s long-term economic strategies.